This page offers an overview of responses by governments to international investment arbitration, focusing on responses to:

 A state may also take part in reviews of the arbitration rules under which the state allows investor claims against it.
 The ability of a government to participate in such reviews depend on whether the arbitration rules are under the auspices of a public body, such as the International Centre for Settlement of Investment Dispute (ICSID) or the UN Commission on International Trade Law (UNCITRAL), or are in the hands of a private organization like the International Chamber of Commerce (ICC) or the London Court of International Arbitration (LCIA).
 These latter forums are not publicly-accountable in the manner of a state-based international court or other international organization.

-[IIAPP comment: Unfortunately, a recent review by the International Chamber of Commerce of its arbitration rules maintained a very high level of confidentiality in ICC arbitrations involving states, such that the existence of a claim against a state, the identity of the arbitrators, the text of orders or awards, and any amounts awarded against a state will continue to be kept confidential.
+[IIAPP comment: Unfortunately, the International Chamber of Commerce has maintained a very high level of confidentiality in ICC arbitrations involving states, such that the existence of a claim against a state, the identity of the arbitrators, the text of orders or awards, and any amounts awarded against a state will continue to be kept confidential.
 While this level of confidentiality may be appropriate in commercial arbitrations, it precludes public scrutiny of ICC arbitrations involving states and makes it difficult to evaluate the policy implications of a state's decision to authorize investment arbitration under the ICC Rules.]

 States may agree to override specific provisions in arbitration rules used in international investment arbitration.
 For example, after the lack of openness in NAFTA Chapter 11 arbitration became a matter of public debate, the NAFTA states clarified the process expressing their view that nothing in NAFTA precluded them from publishing all awards and materials submitted in Chapter 11 arbitrations.